A mathematical theory for understanding when abstract representations emerge in neural networks: The analytical framework

 From statistical physics perspective, Eq.\eqref{eq:SIngle_neuron_condition} show that the individual neuron's preactivation $\mathbf{h}$ is trying to minimize the single-neuron mean-field energy $E(\mathbf{h};\rho)$, where the ``mean-field'' is generated by the statistics of all neurons' activity $\rho_{*}$ (Fig.~\ref{fig:1c}C).
 The two terms in $E(\mathbf{h};\rho)$ [Eq.\eqref{eq:MF_SingleNeuron}] have interesting interpretations: the 1st term pushes all the neurons' activities to align with the largest principal component of the input kernel, while the 2nd term encourages the transformed neuronal activity $\phi(\mathbf{h})$ to align with the largest principal component of the output-induced mean-field, $\frac{1}{\lambda_{2}+K[\rho_{*}]}K_{Y}\frac{1}{\lambda_{2}+K[\rho_{*}]}$.

 These mean-field equations [Eq.~\eqref{eq:SIngle_neuron_condition}] need to be solved in a self-consistent manner \cite{opper2001advanced,kuramoto1984chemical,kuramoto1975self,negele1982mean} (See SI \S 1.4).
-For arbitrary input and output data $K_X,K_Y$, and nonlinear activation function $\phi$, these equations are systems of nonlinear equations that need to be solved numerically.
-Fortunately, for training data related abstract representation (Section \ref{subsec:Data-and-network}), the mean-field equations [Eq.~\eqref{eq:SIngle_neuron_condition}] can be solved exactly as we will present below.
+For arbitrary input and output data $K_X,K_Y$, and nonlinear activation function $\phi$, these equations are systems of nonlinear equations that can only be solved numerically.
+Fortunately, for training data related to abstract representation (Section \ref{subsec:Data-and-network}), the mean-field equations [Eq.~\eqref{eq:SIngle_neuron_condition}] can be solved exactly as we will present below.

 As a final note, although the above optimization is performed over all positive measures in $M_{+}(X)$ and in general, some of these measures cannot be attained by a finite-size system, in many cases, the global minimizer $\rho_{*}$ is a finite sum of Dirac-delta measures.
-As we show in the next section, this fact allows us to study the optimal neural representations in a {\em finite-width} network by optimizing Eq.~\eqref{eq:loss_functional} over the infinite-dimensional space $M_{+}(X)$.
-And the latter problem is a convex problem [Eq.~\eqref{eq:loss_rho}].
+As we show in the next section, this fact allows us to study the optimal neural representations in a {\em finite-width} network by optimizing a convex functional [Eq.~\eqref{eq:loss_functional}] over the infinite-dimensional measure space for preactivation, $M_{+}(X)$.